-- it has no separate legal personality from the parent company which will be entirely responsible for the branch’s obligations;
+- It has no separate legal personality from the parent company which will be entirely responsible for the branch’s obligations.

-- from a taxation point of view, a branch will be levied on the income derived in Canada;
+- From a taxation point of view, a branch will be levied on the income derived in Canada.

-- it will bear the same name as the parent company and must appoint a legal representative in Canada in order to deal with the authorities;
+- It will bear the same name as the parent company and must appoint a legal representative in Canada in order to deal with the authorities;

-- the registration requirements are simpler than in the case of a subsidiary company.
+- The registration requirements are simpler than in the case of a subsidiary company.

 If you need guidance in starting a business in Canada under the form of a branch office, our agents can help you.

-How to register a branch office in Canada
+How to register a branch office in Canada in 2023